goFrendiAsgard/zaruba/README.md

   stalchmst/zaruba:latest
 ```

-For more information about Zaruba's docker image, please visit [dockerhub](https://hub.docker.com/repository/docker/stalchmst/zaruba).
+For more information about Zaruba's docker image, please visit [docker hub](https://hub.docker.com/repository/docker/stalchmst/zaruba).

 > __⚠️ NOTE__ There will be some limitations if you run Zaruba container in `docker-desktop`.
 For example, docker-desktop doesn't support host networking.
-Thus you need to expose the ports by yourself. (e.g: `docker run -d --name zaruba -p 8200-8300:8200-8300 -v "$(pwd):/project" stalchmst/zaruba:latest`)
+Thus, you need to expose the ports by yourself. (e.g: `docker run -d --name zaruba -p 8200-8300:8200-8300 -v "$(pwd):/project" stalchmst/zaruba:latest`)

 # 📜 Getting Started